ShaggyTech/nhtsa-api-wrapper/apps/documentation/src/typedoc/modules/api_endpoints_GetVehicleVariableValuesList.md

 Ƭ **GetVehicleVariableValuesListResults**: `Object`

-Objects found in the NhtsaResponse 'Results' array of GetVehicleVariableValuesList endpoint
+Objects found in the `Results` array of `GetVehicleVariableValuesList` endpoint response.

-**`Alias`**

-GetVehicleVariableValuesListResults

 #### Type declaration